rust-lang/rust-forge/src/policies/llm-usage.md

 since they've already established trust with their reviewers.
 We may ask you for the original prompts or design documents that went into the LLM's output;
 please have them on-hand, and be available yourself to answer questions about your process.
+We may also ask for the exact LLM model used to generate the output.

 - Using an LLM to generate a solution to an issue, learning from its solution, and then rewriting it from scratch in your own style.
 - Using machine-translation (e.g. Google Translate) from your native language without posting your original message.